-Saint-Saëns" The Carnival of the Animals"
+Saint-Saëns' "The Car

 1. Lions!

 The Carnival of the Animals opens with an introduction and "The Royal March of the Lion."
 The composer has written a march for the "king of the beasts," the big, loud, and powerful lion.
 Does the music make you want to march?
 Can you hear the lion's roar?